youwen5/web/routes/math/+three-isomorphism-theorems.typ

   = First isomorphism theorem

   Recall that we know linear maps are not in general bijective (i.e. not isomorphisms).
-For any linear map $tau$, the first theorem establishes an isomorphism between its image and its codomain modulo its kernel.
+However, for any linear map $tau$, the first theorem gives us an isomorphism between its domain _modulo its kernel_ and its image.

   Quick notation refresher: let $V$ be a vector space over a field $FF$ and $U$ be a subspace of $V$.
 For $x,y in V$, let $x ~ y$ be a binary relation that